tracyjordan/tracyjordan.github.io/about.md

 <h2>Date and Time</h2>

-I am in Wellington Aotearoa New Zealand and my current date and time are available <a href="https://www.timeanddate.com/worldclock/new-zealand/wellington" alt="Wellington Date and Time" rel="nofollow" target="_blank">here</a>.
+I am in Te Whanganui-a-Tara (Wellington) Aotearoa New Zealand and my current date and time are available <a href="https://www.timeanddate.com/worldclock/new-zealand/wellington" alt="Wellington Date and Time" rel="nofollow" target="_blank">here</a>.

 <h2>Keybase</h2>